-If this is you then the chances are that you are living your life based on ego.
+If this is sounds like familiar then the chances are that you are living your life based on ego.
 I have known players that play small, that despite their obvious ability, they stay in the same team, in the same leagues because they want to keep winning against a lower standard of opponents, year after year, again and again.

 Progress starts at the edge of your comfort zone.
 Comfort zones are the most dangerous place because you’ll stagnate and get left behind whilst in a false sense of security.